Solvent Abuse Facts, Information and Research

 Could excessive use of aerosols in a confined space result in exposure to lethal levels of butane?

-Summarising research carried out by TICTAC Communications Ltd, St George’s, University of London and the British Aerosol Manufacturers’ Association in 2009.
+Research by TICTAC Communications Ltd, St George’s, University of London and the British Aerosol Manufacturers’ Association in 2009.

 The Social Impact of Solvent Abuse (view report, view infographic)